 Why not try:

-All that’s left is to gently store your creations under your tree and enjoy the faces of the recipients as you hand them their beautifully wrapped gift!
+All that’s left is to gently store your creations under your tree and enjoy the faces of the recipients as you hand them their beautiful Christmas presents that you wrap!